burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 1. Firstly, the compiler tries to find a function with exact type matching, or the matching is achieved by trivial conversion (array name to a pointer, function name to function pointer, type `T` to `const T`).

-2. At a second level, the compiler tries to make correspondence by the promotion of integral types and the promotion of real numbers to integers. (`char` to `int`, `float` to `double`).
+2. At a second level, the compiler tries to make correspondence by the promotion of integral types and the promotion of real numbers. (`char` to `int`, `float` to `double`).

 3. Correspondence achieved by (a) standard conversions (`int` to `double`, `double` to `int`); (b) pointers to derivative classes are cast to base classes; (c) Pointers to arbitrary types to pointers to `void*`.

-4. Correspondence achieved with user-defined transformations
+4. Correspondence achieved with user-defined transformations.

 5. Correspondence due to ellipsis `...` in the function definition.

-6. **Important for C++11 and later:** Because C++11 introduced a new fundamental type of reference like `A&&`, the rules for function overloading have been upgraded a bit.
-Overload the function with references in form `A&&` has priority under constant reference `const A&`.
+6. **Important for C++11 and later:** Because C++11 introduced a new fundamental type of reference as `A&&`, the rules for function overloading have been upgraded a bit.
+Overload the function with references in form `A&&` has **priority** under constant reference `const A&`.

 If a match can be achieved in **two ways** at the same criteria level, the overloading is considered ambiguous and is considered to be a compile-time error.

 In the context of overloading class member functions, there is one problem when we want to take into account not only members for the current class but also member functions of a base class.
-The C++ treats differently the class scope of the base and derived class in the context of identical function names.
+The C++ treats differently the class scope of the base and derived class in the context of identical function names (and in particular in context of *overloading*).

-A very popular fix of the standard (and correct) behavior of the C++ compiler, not trying to find an overloaded function in B, is the following:
+A very popular "fix" of the standard (and correct) behavior of the C++ compiler, not trying to find an overloaded function from base class is the following:

 ```cpp
 class B  {